 Read CTA's Policy Brief on Local Control Funding Formula

-CTA believes the state and federal government should provide adequate funding for education in order for schools districts to fulfill the goals of providing a quality education and necessary resources to meet the individual needs of all students.
+CTA believes the state and federal government should provide adequate funding for education in order for school districts to fulfill the goals of providing a quality education and necessary resources to meet the individual needs of all students.

-We agree with the Governor that we must make education in our state more equitable, “Equal treatment for children in unequal situations is not justice.”
-CTA also agrees that students with the greatest needs (English language learners, foster youth and low-income students) require additional resources to achieve the state’s academic standards.
-That is why the CTA State Council of Education adopted its Budget Principles that define support for the Governor’s proposed Local Control Funding Formula as one that provides equal funding for students most in need, restoration of the deficit factor, an annual cost-of-living adjustment while the formula is being implemented over a period of several years, and full funding for K-3 Class Size Reduction Program.
+That is why when it was first implemented during the 2013-14 school year, the CTA State Council of Education adopted its Budget Principles that define support for the Governor’s proposed Local Control Funding Formula as one that provides equal funding for students most in need, restoration of the deficit factor, an annual cost-of-living adjustment while the formula is being implemented over a period of several years, and full funding for K-3 Class Size Reduction Program.

-- CTA believes the LCFF addresses education funding on the basis of fairness and equity among all of California’s students.
+CTA believes the LCFF addresses education funding on the basis of fairness and equity among all of California’s students.
 At a time when more than 50 percent of the state’s population is comprised of ELL students and others who require additional resources to educate, it’s our responsibility to stand behind a proposal that seeks to provide a fair and equal opportunity for all students to succeed.

-- CTA supports the Class Size Reduction program for grades K-3 within the LCFF, but maintain it should return to the 20 to 1 ratio as it was prior to 2007-08.
+CTA supports the Class Size Reduction program for grades K-3 within the LCFF, but maintains it should return to the 20 to 1 ratio as it was prior to 2007-08.
 Studies consistently demonstrate greater student achievement among students in smaller classes where educators can reach each student and provide individualized attention based on needs and strengths.

-- CTA welcomes the upturn in the economy as we move into better financial times as a state and funding is fully restored to our schools.
+CTA welcomes the upturn in the economy as we move into better financial times as a state and funding is fully restored to our schools.